 Supporting your stay FAQs

-- 30 week catered contracts - approximately three quarters of rooms in the Oadby Student Village provide catered accommodation, which is offered on a 30 week contract.
-This contract is for the three separate term periods and does not include the Christmas and Easter vacations.
-Students in catered residences must vacate their rooms and remove all personal belongings during Christmas and Easter, to accommodate conference bookings.
+- 30 week catered contracts - This contract is for the three separate term periods and does not include the Christmas and Easter vacations.
+Students in catered residences must vacate their rooms and remove all personal belongings during Christmas and Easter to accommodate conference bookings.

 - Morrison's Supermarket located on the Freemen's Park